Rotavirus vaccine: History

 In 1998, a rotavirus vaccine (RotaShield, by Wyeth) was licensed for use in the United States.
-Clinical trials in the United States, Finland, and Venezuela had found it to be 80 to 100% effective at preventing severe diarrhea caused by rotavirus A, and researchers had detected no statistically significant serious adverse effects.
+Clinical trials in the United States, Finland, and Venezuela found it to be 80 to 100% effective in preventing severe diarrhea caused by rotavirus A, and researchers detected no statistically significant serious adverse effects.
 However post-licensure studies conducted in the United States by Trudy Murphy and her colleagues at the Centers For Disease Control and Prevention (CDC) and Kramarz et al., found that infants who received the vaccine were 30 times more likely to develop a severe form of bowel obstruction, called intussusception, during 3 to 7 days after the first dose than unvaccinated infants.
 The excess risk was estimated between one case in 5,000 to 10,000 vaccinees.
 Based on these data, the Advisory Committee on Immunization Practices (ACIP) withdrew its recommendation to use the vaccine, and the manufacturer of the vaccine withdrew it from the market in 1999.
 There then followed eight years of delay until rival manufacturers were able to introduce new vaccines that were shown to be more safe and effective in children: Rotarix by GlaxoSmithKline and Rotateq by Merck.
 Both are taken orally and contain disabled live virus.

 The World Health Organization recommends that rotavirus vaccine be included in all national immunization schedules because the risk of intussusception following rotavirus vaccination remains very low compared with the benefits of preventing the impact of severe and deadly diarrhoea.